datacarpentry/image-processing/episodes/07-thresholding.md

 questions:
 - "How can we use thresholding to produce a binary image?"
 objectives:
-- "Explain what thresholding is an how it can be used."
+- "Explain what thresholding is and how it can be used."
 - "Use histograms to determine appropriate threshold values to use for the thresholding process."
 - "Apply simple, fixed-level binary thresholding to an image."